canismarko/dungeon-sheets/docs/character_files.rst

   dungeonsheets_version = "0.4.2"

-Without this line, the `makesheets`_ command-line utility will ignore the file.
+Without this line, the :ref:`makesheets` command-line utility will ignore the file.
 This is necessary to avoid importing non-D&D python files.

 .. note::